 Hazardous Hobbies and Activities

 Anything considered thrill-seeking will result in lack of coverage for injuries received as a result of your activity of choice, and higher premiums.
 If you travel to foreign countries that are at war, you are also considered a risk.
 Speeding tickets and car accidents are also considered to evaluate your inclination toward high-risk behavior.
-There are often exclusions made by insurer for skydiving, rock climbing, bungee jumping, racing, and professional sports among other activities.
-Obvious considerations are unhealthy behaviors such as drugs, alcohol, and smoking.
+There are often exclusions made by insurers for skydiving, rock climbing, bungee jumping, racing, and professional sports among other activities.
+Under health reform, no exclusions are permitted, however.

 For healthier activities, you may purchase an additional policy (usually travel insurance with a sports rider not available through major carriers) for specific events that are not covered by your regular medical insurance.
-Extreme sports, professional sports, and traveling activities are able to receive coverage to a certain extent by purchasing such an additional plan.
+Extreme sports, professional sports, and traveling activities may be covered to a certain extent by purchasing such an additional plan.
 Supplemental accident plans are available through most private health insurers, and cover anything from slipping on ice to getting hit in the face with a basketball.
 You must rely on whatever terms are associated with the temporary coverage as it will not be connected to your individual policy.
 Travel insurance typically covers a limited amount of activities, that medical insurance will not, which include: